SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    2. Several relational operations, such as joins, can be implemented efficiently if the input relatsions are first sorted.

+      > This is the reason why we cover sort beforing diving into joins.

 2. Sort records logically

    To sort reocrds logically according to a field, we can build an ordered index on that field, then accessing the records through that index is ordered.

+   > This will be a non-clustering index.

    But since reocrds are ONLY logically ordered but not physically sorted, it could result in massive random I/Os.